FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 After we finished the steps above we waited for the Virtual Machine to boot up and followed the installtion guide of Ubuntu.

 ### 0.1 Installing VS Code
-VS Code is a source code editor in which you can open multiple tabs.
+VS Code is a source code editor which supports you by writing code.
-Furthermore, VS Code has a build-in support for Git, which will make it easy for us to commit code, create branches, and push/pull to our Github repo from VS Code.
-We installed VS Code through the App Center in the Ubuntu server on the Virtual Machine.
+We installed VS Code through the App Center of Ubuntu on the Virtual Machine.

 ### 0.2 Install Python extension in VS Code
 First, we need to ensure if Python is already installed on the Linux system.